 By having friends greet each other within such an intimate space, the hongi represents an action that is more powerful than a mere handshake.
 By greeting one another at such a close distance, the participants both exchange breath, sharing in the very essence of living with one another.

 If you’re lucky enough to partake in the sacred act of sharing the breath, remember that the hongi one that actively resonates with Mãori locals and results in you having an experience that is far elevated from that which a mere tourist or visitor may have.
-By partaking in the hongi, not only are you being officially welcomed by the Mãori people, you are also taking on a great responsibility.
+By partaking in the hongi, not only are Mãori people officially welcoming you but also you are taking on a great responsibility.